tgarc/stride/README.md

 # Notes

-* Strided arrays with overlapping elements are immutable
 * Striding is always done along the first axis of an input array
 * The first two dimensions of a strided array will always be of shape `(number of blocks, blocksize)`; the remaining dimensions will match the input signal